shinglyu/shinglyu.github.io/_drafts/multi-region-domain-names-and-load-balancing-with-aws-route53.md

 }
 ```

-# A side-note about deployment
-To deploy the same setting to multiple regions, we use the same terraform files, but we have one `.tfvars` file per region.
-So when we deploy we have to run `terraform apply -var-files=<region-specific.tfvars>` once per region.
-As mentioned before some resources are global, e.g. the CNAME record for pointing the global URL to local URLs.
-In that case you need to be careful about only deploying it in one region, otherwise the subsequent `terraform apply` might fail because the resource already exists.

 # Testing

 Now we are all set!
-Now deploy the service and wait for a short while for the DNS record and health check to warn up.
+Now deploy the service for both regions and wait for a short while for the DNS record and health check to warm up.
 To test this setup you can open a browser and go the the global URL `https://api.example.com`.
 You should be able to see the message "Hello world!
 I'm in eu-central-1" or "Hello world!
 I'm in us-east-1" about 50%-50%.
 If you can only see one region, you can try opening it in an incognito/private tab.
-You can also disable (or un-deploy) one of the region and wait for the health check to detect it.
+You can also disable (or `terraform destroy`) one of the API Gateway in one region and wait for the health check to detect it.
 Then you'll see all the traffic are routed to the region that is still alive.

 # Conclusion

 We covered how to create Route53 load-balancing in Route53.
-We also gave each regional endpoint their own region-specific URL, so it's easier to test and debug.
-These all have to be created with API gateway custom domains plus the Route53 DNS records.
+We first create a hello world API using API Gateway and Lambda.
+We gave each regional endpoint their own region-specific URL, so it's easier to test and debug.
+These all have to be created with API gateway custom domains with base path mapping, plus the Route53 DNS A records.
+Then we create a global URL CNAME record using Route 53 and let that do weighted routing to our region-specific URLs.
+Finally we setup health checks to ensure Route 53 is aware of the health of each region, so it can do proper routing in case anyone goes down.
 All these configurations might be a little be hard to visualize, so it would be helpful to check the AWS web console after you deploy.
 Or you can try to create this setup manually first using the AWS web console and then compare that to the terraform setup.

 [hosted_zone]: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html